bilbolPrime/p2erpg/README.md

 P2ERPG is a simple opensource basic play to earn RPG project under the GNU GENERAL PUBLIC LICENSE.

 # Stack
-P2ERPG uses C# (.net 9) for backend, Angular for front end and Solidity for chain.
+P2ERPG uses C# (.net 9) for backend, TSQL for database, Angular for front end and Solidity for chain.

 # Roadmap
 The project is still under construction but we hope to have a working demo on testnet by May 2025.